renaudet/npa-messaging/README.md

     PERSISTENCE_DB_USER_PASSWD=<some-password>
     PORT=<8000>
     SECURITY_KEY=<a-30-characters-passPhrase-for-RSA256>
+    SECURITY_TOKEN=<RSA256-encrypted-token>
     SSL_CERTIFICATE=<C:/apaf-certificate.pem>
     SSL_PRIVATE_KEY=<C:/apaf-private-key.pem>

-Notice that the PERSISTENCE_DB database is used for message persistence while the APAF_COUCH_DB database is used for administrative persistence (catalog).
+Notice that the PERSISTENCE_DB database is used for message persistence while the COUCH_DB database is used for administrative persistence (catalog).
 Of course, both databases may be the same.

 ### APIs